keithdperez/thetable/content/Church Operations/Operating ProPresenter.md

 - **Action**: Open ProPresenter on the computer.
 - **Details**: Ensure all three screens (confidence monitor and two stage screens) are on before opening the application.

-#### Step 5: Fix Camera Preview Glitch
-- **Action**: Adjust the input resolution to fix the camera preview.
-- **Details**: If you see green lines where the camera preview should be, press `Command + Comma` to open preferences.
-  - Go to `Inputs`.
-  - Select the dropdown on the camera feed.
-  - Choose a different input resolution, then reselect `720p 30`.
-  - This workaround is necessary due to a glitch with the budget HDMI capture card.

 ### Operating ProPresenter

 #### Songs
 - **General Rule**: Follow along with the band.
   - **Timing**: Click the slide a little before the current line of lyrics is finished.
 Ideally, click when singing the last word of the current line.
   - **Spontaneity**: Worship can be spontaneous.
 If the band jumps to a different part of the song, follow along and know your arrangement spot.
-  - **Key Mapping**: All sections of the song (verse, chorus, bridge, tag, etc.) start with a key mapping.
-This helps you quickly find your place if needed.
+  - **Key Mapping**: All sections of the song (verse, chorus, bridge, tag, etc.) start with a key mapping (a small orange letter on the first slide of the song section).
+This helps you quickly find your place or jump to a song section if needed.

 #### Sermon
 - **Timing**: Click through sermon slides differently than worship songs.